Logo of the The Poor Swiss

 Unfortunately, this is not possible in Switzerland.
 The law states that the third pillar must have at least 40% allocated to Swiss stocks.
 So, an ideal third pillar should have 60% of international stocks and 40% of high-quality Swiss shares.

-As we will see later, there is a way against this limit, making some third pillar providers significantly better than others.
+As we will see later, there is a way around this limit, making some third pillar providers significantly better than others.

 Fees

-And last but not least, the best third pillar has fees as low as possible.
+And finally, the best third pillar has fees as low as possible.

 I want my third pillar to have zero load fees.
 I do not want to pay to get money inside the fund.
 The absence of load fees is essential.
 You should never use any fund with load fees.